chl8263/HexoWork/source/_posts/Database-Question-2.md

  ORDER BY DNAME
 ~~~

-### 2. Print DNAME, EMPNO, ENAME for eaxh employee from EMP table as in the example below.
+### 2. Print DNAME, EMPNO, ENAME for each employee from EMP table as in the example below.
 (Print employee without department when joining tables)

 {% asset_img 2.PNG %}
 ~~~